slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Diversification solves a lot of problems.

 How to balance an imbalance?
 Overcompensate.
+Some people get passion from something they struggled with.

 > *'Overcompensate to make it balanced.' -- Derek Sivers*

-> *'Some people get passion from something they struggled with.'*

 <!--
 alguem mais loose q tu é um maluco, mais tight é um nhónhó